 Of course, all this depends on exactly which local businesses are available in your town.
-Since each town’s local economy is unique, the first step in figuring out how to support local businesses is to learn what businesses you have in your town, where they are, and when they’re open.
+Since each town’s local economy is unique, the first step is learning what businesses you have around you, where they are, and when they’re open.

 1. Learn About Local Businesses

 To learn more about local businesses in your area, set aside a day to explore your town and see what it has to offer.
-Since part of the benefit of shopping local comes from being able to run errands on foot, leave your car at home and focus on the area within walking distance, if possible.
+Since part of the benefit of shopping local comes from being able to run errands on foot, if possible, leave your car at home and focus on the area within walking distance.

-If you’ve never really walked around your town before, a map can help you figure out where to go.
-A company called Resort Maps publishes colorful, illustrated maps of various towns that show places to stay, eat, shop, and entertain yourself locally.
-If there’s a map for your town, you can pull it up on your phone or tablet and use it as you explore.
+If you’ve never really walked around your town before, a map will help you figure out where to go.
+A company called Discovery Map publishes colorfully illustrated maps of various towns that show places to stay, eat, shop, and entertain yourself locally.
+If there’s a map for your town, pull it up on your phone or tablet and use it as you explore.

-If you can’t find a guide to local businesses for your town, you can make your own.
+If you can’t find a guide to local businesses, make your own.
 Start at one end of the main street or one corner of the central shopping district and work your way along, making note of all the businesses you see along the way.
-When you see one that looks useful or interesting, stop and make a note of its name, its location, and its hours.
-Then, the next time you’re looking for a tailor’s shop, for example, you’ll know exactly where to find one.
+When you see one that looks useful or interesting, stop and make a note of its name, location, and hours.
+Then, the next time you need to find a tailor, for example, you’ll know exactly where they are.